lammps/lammps/doc/src/Howto_type_labels.rst

 types, etc.) is stored as a "label map" which is simply a list of numeric types and associated type labels.
 Within a type-kind, each type label must be unique.
 It can be assigned to only one numeric type.
-To read and write the default type labels to data files for a given type-kind, all associated numeric types need have a type label assigned.
+To read and write type labels to data files for a given type-kind, all associated numeric types need have a type label assigned.

-There can be multiple label maps defined.
-There is a default label map which has no mapID.
-Additional label maps each have a mapID, which is a string containing only alphanumeric characters and underscores.

 Valid type labels can contain any alphanumeric character, but cannot start with a number.
 They can also contain standard characters, such